What is bankroll and why control it?

 Even when winning, take breaks so as not to "choke" in excitement

-After a series of losses - be sure to stop
+After a losing streak - be sure to stop

 Learn to lose

 Losing is part of the game.
-The ability to take it in stride without chasing a gamble is the key to preserving the bankroll.
+The ability to accept it calmly, without chasing the game, is the key to preserving the bankroll.

 Let's say you have $500 for a month:

-Consider low-risk tactics where bankroll is spent slowly:
+Consider low-risk tactics where bankroll is slowly consumed:

 Conclusion

-Bankroll control is your insurance against impulsive decisions, bankruptcy and psychological disruption.
+Bankroll control is your insurance against impulsive decisions, bankruptcy and psychological breakdowns.
 You can play if you play wisely.

-The main thing is not winning at any cost, but the process that remains under your control.
+The main thing is not winning at any cost, but a process that remains under your control.

-See also: "Tactics of minimal risk," "How to recognize addiction," "What to do with problems with withdrawal."
+See also: "Tactics of minimal risk," "How to recognize addiction," "What to do with problems with inference."

 - Responsible game